 Sarah has received numerous professional accolades.
 She has received the highest possible AV–rating from Martindale–Hubbell since 2012.
 Since 2010, Sarah has been selected as a Mountain States Super Lawyers “Rising Star” and an “Up and Coming” lawyer by Utah Business Magazine’s “Legal Elite.”
 From 2016 through 2018, Sarah’s peers selected her for inclusion in “The Best Lawyers in America” in the practice area of commercial litigation.
 In 2017, Utah Business Magazine named her one of Utah’s “Forty under 40” young professionals.

 AREAS OF PRACTICE

 Commercial Litigation and Business Torts: Represents businesses and individuals in business–related disputes, including cases involving breach of contract, breach of fiduciary duty, unfair competition, consumer sales practices, and other business torts.
 Representative matters include:

-Intellectual Property Litigation: Finds creative solutions for intellectual property issues including patent infringement, post-grant reviews, trade secrets, Trademark infringement & dilution, unfair competition, trade dress protection, copyright infringement, etc. Representative matters include:
+Intellectual Property Litigation: Finds creative solutions for intellectual property issues including trade secrets, trademark infringement & dilution, unfair competition, trade dress protection, copyright infringement, etc. Representative matters include:

 Personal Injury/Property Damage/Tort Defense: Defends product liability, personal injury, and property damage claims.
 Representative matters include: